ChubbyCub/vesting_program/README.md

 #### Assumptions:
 1. As mentioned in the project intro, vesting events happen incrementally over a period of time.
 As a result, I assume that the `write` operation does not happen as frequently as the `read` operation.
 So it is ok to take a bit longer to write data to storage.
-2. There are no duplicate records in the csv file (i.e. no two exact same rows exist in the file).
-3. In an actual implementation, the data in the csv file should be sanitized and stored in a database (i.e. Postgresql).
+2. In an actual implementation, the data in the csv file should be sanitized and stored in a database (i.e. Postgresql).
 We can use a query language to aggregate and filter data.
 I am not sure the machine running this program has a database instance installed, so the data are stored in memory for now.

 #### Implementation: